klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab01/README.md

 nothing to commit (create/copy files and use "git add" to track)
 ```

-It tells us that we are on the master branch (so we are working on the main/live code),
+It tells us that we are on the master branch (the default branch created),
 that no previous commit has been made and that Git has nothing to commit.
 Let us give Git something to commit.

 ## 3. Create a new directory